AkshayGowda-repo/Drum-Kit/README.md

 Live Project: https://akshaygowda-repo.github.io/Drum-Kit/

-To play drum kit you need to clone this rep. to local host.
+To play drum kit you need to clone this repo to local host.